MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-or-modernize.md

 ---
 # Migrate or modernize first?

 Figuring out if you should migrate an on-premises application first ("rehost") or modernize first ("replatform") is a common question.
-The answer depends on your migration goals, and aligning your goals to an approach can be difficult.
+The answer depends on your migration goals, but aligning your goals to an approach can be difficult.
 To help, we created a short assessment to help you find the right path.

 We define each approach and outline their benefits.
 If the benefits described match your goals, then you've likely found the answer to your question.